matiamin/matiamin.github.io/_posts/2016-01-05-git-basics.md

 * Create a Git repository in the current folder
 * View status of each file in a repository
 * Stage new changes for commit
-* Commit the staged changes along a descriptive message
+* Commit the staged changes along with a descriptive message
 * View commit history

 {% highlight html %}